 Plasma exchange therapy, introduced 30 years ago, has dramatically improved the prognosis for patients with TTP.
 Current mortality rates remain approximately 20%, compared with the greater than 90% mortality rate observed before the advent of plasma exchange therapy.

 Plasma exchange (3-5 L/d) is instituted promptly and continued daily until the patient's platelet count is normalized and the LDH level is within the reference range.
 Several weeks of plasma exchange may be required before a durable remission is achieved.

 Antiplatelet agents have not been shown to alter the natural history of the disease.
 Milder forms of TTP may respond to steroids.

-Recent studies show in de novo TTP and in refractory patients, early administration of rituximab is associated with faster remissions and fewer plasma exchanges.
+Rituximab is now routinely recommended for treatment of acute TTP, typically in patients who have a suboptimal response to treatment, but also as first-line therapy.
+Early administration of rituximab is associated with faster remissions and fewer plasma exchanges.
 Rituximab therapy may also prevent relapses.

 Patients who relapse frequently or patients who require large volumes of replacement therapy are candidates for splenectomy.
 Splenectomy decreases the rate of relapse in patients with chronic relapsing forms of the disease.

 Therapy for HUS is directed toward the underlying process.
 Acute and chronic renal failure is managed with fluid and electrolytes and, if necessary, dialysis.
 Plasma exchange therapy is often administered, but whether this is beneficial remains unclear.
 Antiplatelet and anticoagulant therapies have been attempted but do not show a marked benefit.